This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Lacosamide (Vimpat).
 One of the newer seizure medications, Vimpat, works well for partial seizures.
 Side effects include headaches, dizziness, lethargy, and nausea.

 - Oxcarbazepine (Trileptal).
-Generally more expensive than other narrow-spectrum medications but works well for partial seizures.
+Oxcarbazepine is generally more expensive than other narrow-spectrum medications but works well for partial seizures.
 Side effects include nausea, dizziness, and diplopia.

 - Pregabalin (Lyrica).
 Lyrica works well for partial-onset seizures but can include side effects of swelling, drowsiness, rash, hives, and trouble breathing.